gtxaspec/wz_flash-helper/docs/README_backup.md

 ### 📖 Overview

-The backup operation creates partition backup images for all partitions and the entire flash.
-It also creates and archive file(s) for writable partition(s).
-The partition backup images can be later used to restored partitions or for profile switching.
+The backup operation creates partition backup images for all partitions.
+Additionally, it creates an image for the entire flash and archive file(s) for writable partition(s).
+The partition backup images can be used later to restored partitions or for profile switching.

 ### 🛠️ Guide